inwiitari/ManipulationDetection/README.md

 For hosting a website you need files app.py, base.html.j2, index.html.j2, model.py, requirements.txt and credentials.py.
 The repository contains all of them except for credentials.py.
 It was done for safety reasons, and to host a website you need to get a key to OpenAI API (ChatGPT model).
 If you have the key, here is how you host a website:

 1. Pack all the necessary files in one folder
+2. Create subfolder 'templates' and put files _.html.j2 in it
+3. Create subfolder 'analyzed_files'
-2. Open the Terminal
+4. Open the Terminal
-3. Specify the path to the folder by using cd /path/
+5. Specify the path to the folder by using cd /path/
-4. Input pip install -r requirements.txt
+6. Input pip install -r requirements.txt
-5. Input python app.py
+7. Input python app.py
-6. Terminal will give you a link to the website
+8. Terminal will give you a link to the website